 In general, we also offer:

 - Diagnosis and treatment of pediatric surgical conditions.

-- Prenatal consultations for our Nemours Partners for Perinatal Management Program (for fetal abnormalities detected during pregnancy that may require neonatal surgery — operations on newborns).
+- Prenatal testing and specialty consultations from our Nemours Partners for Perinatal Management Program (for fetal abnormalities detected during pregnancy that may require neonatal surgery — operations on newborns).

 - Pediatric trauma evaluations in the Emergency Department (ED).

 - 24-hour surgical services through our ED and Level I Trauma Center, as well as emergency departments within affiliated institutions where Nemours surgeons provide surgical services.

 - minimally invasive surgery, when appropriate (surgeries with smaller incisions resulting in faster healing), with two state-of-the-art operating rooms dedicated entirely to minimally invasive procedures.